jorgebaptista/advent-of-code/README.md

 # Advent of Code 2018 Solutions

-### List of solutions using different languages for the Advent of Code annual event, 2018 version.
+List of solutions using different programming languages for the Advent of Code annual event, 2018 version.

-#### You can check the official Avent of Code 2018 event [here](https://adventofcode.com/2018).
+ You can check the official Avent of Code 2018 event [here](https://adventofcode.com/2018).

 <hr>